Home / publications / commentaries /

 Albanian asylum seekers in the UK and EU: a look at recent data

-So what do we actually know about Albanian asylum seekers in the UK?
+Against this backdrop, what do we actually know about Albanians seeking asylum in the UK?
 And how does this picture compare with the EU more broadly?
-Following requests from media and civil society organisations for data, this short commentary outlines some key statistics.
+Following requests from media and civil society organisations for data, this briefing note outlines some key statistics.

-In recent years, the number of people applying for asylum has increased across the board, and not just among Albanians.
+The number of Albanians claiming asylum in the UK rose sharply in 2022 to around 16,000 – more than triple the number for 2021 (Figure 1, left chart).
+In recent years, the number of people applying for asylum has increased across the board, and not just among Albanians (Figure 1, right chart).
 However, the increase in Albanian asylum applicants has been greater than for other nationalities.
-In the first half of 2022, Albanians made up 16% of all asylum applicants, looking at main applicants only and excluding Albanian family members (known as ‘dependants’ in the Home Office datasets).
+In 2022, Albanians made up 18% of all asylum applicants (including family members, known as ‘dependants’ in the Home Office datasets).
 This is up from 7% in 2018.

 Figure 1